horizon-research/Efficient-Deep-Learning-for-Point-Clouds/README.md

                         download a dataset for a specific network, use:
-                        --compile [NETWORK_NAME] or to copmpile all models using, --compile all
+                        --compile [NETWORK_NAME] or to copmpile all models using, --compile all --list_models LIST_MODELS
+                        List all model names.
   --run RUN             Launch the model with default settings.
+  --train TRAIN         Train the model with default settings.
   --use_baseline USE_BASELINE
                         Use baseline instead of efficient version.
+  --use_limited USE_LIMITED
+                        Use limited aggr. instead of efficient version.
 ```
+Current PYTHON script works for most of networks,except for `DensePoint`.
+To compile and run `DensePoint`, please check out the [sub-repository](https://github.com/horizon-research/Efficient-Deep-Learning-for-Point-Clouds/tree/master/Networks/DensePoint) for details.
 For most of networks, you don't have to compile any additional modules, most of them are native PYTHON code.
 But for `pointnet++` and `f-pointnet`, we need to compile some modules.
 To compile, you can run:
 ```
 $ python launcher.py --compile [NETWORK]
 ```